How to change WooCommerce customer roles programmatically

 Let’s see what each part of our code does:

-• add_role( $name, $display_name, $capabilities) – this function creates a new role with the capabilities we set.
-Make sure that you set a unique role name that doesn’t exist yet.
+- add_role( $name, $display_name, $capabilities) creates a new role with the powers we set.
+Ensure you set a unique role name that doesn’t exist yet.
 You can also set all the capabilities that you need in this section.

 Change WooCommerce user role after purchase

 There are many different hooks we could use for changing the user role.
-We’ve chosen once again the woocommerce_thankyou hook, so that means that we’ll run our code when the user sees the thank you page.
+We’ve chosen the woocommerce_thankyou hook again, so we’ll run our code when the user sees the thank you page.
 This means that we are changing the user role right after the purchase.

-Our approach this time is very similar to another tutorial, where we teach how to automatically create an account for guest users.
-We’ll get our WooCommerce order information, and inside of that information we’ll look into the billing email.
-Then we’ll check if there’s a user registered for that email.
-If there is a user, then we’ll automatically change their user role.
+This time, our approach is very similar to another tutorial, where we teach how to create an account for guest users automatically.
+We’ll get our WooCommerce order information and look into the billing email inside of that information.
+Then, we’ll check if there’s a user registered for that email.
+If this is a user, then we’ll automatically their user role.

 Let’s take a look at our code for that: